exercism/rust/concepts/functions/about.md

 }
 ```

 The `-> i32` indicates that the function returns an `i32`.
 Unlike parameters, the returned value is not named.

-Note that the last expression
-in a function can be returned without the `return` keyword and a semicolon. `return` _is_ needed to return early from a function, like so
+It is possible to exit from a function early with the `return` keyword, like so:

 ```rust
 fn long_function() -> i32 {